next-page-tester/next-page-tester/README.md

 Type: `() => { html: string }`

-`html` is the HTML string representing output of server side rendering.
+Render the output of server side rendering as HTML string.
+This is a pure method without side-effects.

 ### page